Diphlu River Lodge

 Diphlu River Lodge overlooks the Kaziranga National Park in Assam in north-east India.
 With just 12 cottages, Diphlu provides an intimate lodge from which to explore Kaziranga’s diverse wildlife on jeep safari.

 Diplihu River Lodge is located in Kaziranga National Park, one of the less-known wildlife parks in India.
-Covering some 430 square kilometres and set within the flood plain of the legendry Brahmaputra River, it has the largest population of rhino in India, and also is home to a sizable population of wild elephant.
+Covering some 430 square kilometers and set within the flood plain of the legendry Brahmaputra River, it has the largest population of rhino in India, and also is home to a sizable population of wild elephant.

 You can expect to find these extensive grasslands leading to a multitude of interconnecting streams and small lakes making the park exceptionally beautiful and remarkably different to the other parks in Central India.
 It is also renowned for its birdlife, with over 400 species resident in the park.